Dave9400/HODLRaceDAO/contracts/README.md

-# NASCORN Claim Contract
+# APEX Claim Contract

 ## Overview

-This smart contract allows iRacing drivers to claim NASCORN tokens based on their verified racing statistics.
+This smart contract allows iRacing drivers to claim APEX tokens based on their verified racing statistics.
 The contract implements a halving mechanism and early adopter bonuses to incentivize platform growth.

 ## Security Features